serving los angeles and all of california

 With brainspotting, you cannot do it wrong.
 Staying open and curious is pretty much all there is to do, and your magnificent brain takes it from there.

-• I’ll send you bilateral music beforehand so you can listen to it on a low volume while we work together.
+• Brainspotting can be integrated in many ways!
+Generally, you'll have the option to listen to bilateral music on a low volume while we work together.
 The music provides auditory stimulation that gently flows between the left and right sides of your brain and facilitates processing.

-There may be an issue you want to work on, like the anxiety you feel about speaking in front of people.
+There may be an issue you want to work on, such as the anxiety of speaking in public or the distress from a recent event.
 We’ll find the place in your body where you feel it the strongest and rate the intensity of that sensation on a scale of 0-10.

-We’ll then use a pointer to help find the point in your visual field that maps to that sensation most strongly.
+We’ll then identify the point in your visual field that maps to that sensation most strongly.
 Amazingly, when you think about something, you can connect to it more or less intensely depending on where you look.
 We will process from a point that is activated but tolerable, with you talking as much as you like or processing quietly if you prefer.

-You are likely to experience images, memories, sensations, thoughts, shifts in perspective, and deeper insights, and often you will find that the original intensity of distress will decrease significantly from where it started.
+You are likely to experience images, memories, sensations, thoughts, shifts in perspective, and deeper insights, and often you will find that the original intensity of distress has decreased significantly from where it started.

 Next steps